lsst-ts/observatory-ops-docs/Daytime-Operations/Introduction-Combined-Calibrations-Procedure/introduction-combined-calibrations-procedure.rst

 The script currently has the option (via the ``script_mode`` parameter in the configuration options) to:

-- take only biases,
+- work with  only biases (including talking the exposures and optionally generating and verifying a combined calibration),
-- take biases and darks, and
+- work with biases and darks, and
-- take biases, darks, and flats.
+- work with biases, darks, and flats.

 These options are constrained by the fact that the generation or construction of one calibration depends on the existence of the previous one (i.e., to generate a combined dark, a combined bias is necessary, and to generate a flat, a combined dark and a combined bias are necessary).
 If ``generate_calibrations`` is ``True``, calibrations will eventually end up in the collection specified by the ``calib_collection`` configuration parameter and, if certified, will have a validity span range from ``certify_calib_begin_date`` to ``certify_calib_end_date``.